IvanFan/ReadingNotes/README.md

 # ReadingNotes
-keep learning, knowledge about big data storage, high concurrency, distribute sys, performance optimisation, security, AI and data analysis
+keep learning, basic knowledge and  knowledge about big data storage, high concurrency, distribute sys, performance optimisation, security, AI and data analysis

 ## About

 This repository is used for my personal reading notes.
 As a developer, self-learning is really essential.
 It contains my daily work and reading notes.
 Also some thinking about technologies during reading.
+I will try to keep updating it everyday.

 ## Plan